radiantearth/stac-spec/best-practices.md

 ## Null Geometries

-Though the [GeoJSON standard](https://tools.ietf.org/html/rfc7946) allows null geometries, in STAC we strongly recommend that every item have a geometry, since the general expectation one using a SpatioTemporal Catalog is to be able to query all data by space and time.
+Though the [GeoJSON standard](https://tools.ietf.org/html/rfc7946) allows null geometries, in STAC we strongly recommend that every item have a geometry, since the general expectation of someone using a SpatioTemporal Catalog is to be able to query all data by space and time.
 But there are some use cases where it can make sense to create a STAC Item before it gets a geometry.
-The most common of these is 'level 1' satellite data, which is a picture downlinked before it has been geospatially located.
+The most common of these is 'level 1' satellite data, where an image is downlinked and cataloged before it has been geospatially located.

-These follow the GeoJSON concept that it is an ['unlocated' feature](https://tools.ietf.org/html/rfc7946#section-3.2).
+The recommendation for data that does not yet have a location is to follow the GeoJSON concept that it is an ['unlocated' feature](https://tools.ietf.org/html/rfc7946#section-3.2).
 So if the catalog has data that is not located then it can follow GeoJSON and set the geometry to null.

-TODO: we have to figure out what to do with BBOX, it needs to not be required to make this work, since the GeoJSON schema says a BBOX has minItems: 4.
-This waters down what is required in STAC even more, and potentially makes it so validation won't catch if someone has filled out a geometry and not a bbox.
+Though normally required, in this case the `bbox` field should not be included.

+Note that this recommendation is only for cases where data does not yet have a geometry and it cannot be estimated.
+There are further details on the two most commonly requested desired use cases for setting geometry to null:

+### Unrectified Satellite Data

+Most satellite data is downlinked without information that precisely describes where it is located on earth.
+A satellite imagery processing pipeline will always attempt to locate it, but often that process takes a number of hours, or never quite completes (like when it is too cloudy).
+It can be useful to start to populate the Item before it has a geometry.
+In this case the recommendation is to use the 'estimated' position from the satellite, to populate at least the bounding box, and use the same broad bounds for the geometry (or leaving it null) until there is precise ground lock.
+This estimation is usually done by onboard equipment, like GPS or star trackers, but can be off by kilometers or more.
+But it is very useful for STAC users to be able to at least find approximate area in their searches.
+A commonly used field for communicating ground lock is not yet established, but likely should be (an extension proposal would be appreciated).
+If there is no way to provide an estimate then the data then a null geometry with no `bbox` can be used, as described above.
+But the data will likely not show up in STAC API searches, as most will at least implicitly use a geometry.
+Though this section is written with satellite data in mind, one can easily imagine other data types that start with a less precise geometry but have it refined after processing.

+### Non-STAC Items

+The other case that often comes up is people who love STAC and want to use it to catalog everything they have, even if its not spatial.
+In this case our recommendation is to re-use the STAC structures, creating Items that have everything the same, except they do not have a geometry.
+We have discussed mechanisms to make these 'non-spatial' Items differentiated in the specification, like using an alternate link structure in catalogs.
+But there are no actual implementations of this, so if you have one please get in touch and we can figure out how to support it.
+We likely will not consider these to be actually STAC-compliant, as the contract in STAC is that Items should be those that represent an asset in space and time.
+But we hope to design a solution that enables 'mixed' catalogs with compliant and non-compliant STAC items.

 ## Representing Vector Layers in STAC